 Jamie Foxx has been out of the hospital for weeks, his daughter says

-The account deleted their incorrect report and Corrine's story has since disappeared, but Entertainment Tonight obtained screenshots.
+The account deleted their incorrect report and Corinne's story has since disappeared, but Entertainment Tonight obtained screenshots.

 Earlier this month, Foxx posted his first public statement on Instagram.
 "Appreciate all the love.
 Feeling blessed," the 55-year-old wrote.